 ADD in tomatoes, green chillies, fenugreek leaves, salt and spices, and cook till tomatoes pulp and starts to give out oil from the sides.

-STIR in beaten yoghurt and about a cup of water, and allow it to come to a boil.
+STIR in beaten yogurt and about a cup of water, and allow it to come to a boil.
 Slit boiled eggs halfway and add it to the gravy.
 Let simmer covered for a few minutes till eggs get infused with all the flavours.